 Introduction to Hoarding

 Hoarding goes beyond having a box of rusty nails, a drawer of questionable rubber bands, or an attic stuffed with stuff.
 The disorder stage is reached when a person crosses the line separating busy clutter from addictive accumulation.
-Experts in the field diagnose the person’s sickness by defining how much the hoarding affects the person’s and their families’ every day life.
+Experts in the field diagnose the person’s sickness by defining how much the hoarding affects the person’s and their families’ everyday life.
 Can they cook a meal?
 Can they locate their shoes?
 Can they find the television remote?
-Are they living in dangerous conditions such as obstacles blocking exits, buried items that breed bacteria, etc.?
+Are they living in dangerous conditions such as obstacles blocking exits, buried items that breed bacteria?
+And what about their behavior at work?
+Are they storing items at work that belong in storage or in the trash?

 Hoarding cuts across all demographics.
 The young and old, male and female of any economic and ethnic segment of society can fall victim to a hoarding condition.
 If you have a loved one who is a hoarder then you might want to look at this guide on how to help a hoarder.